Text Link

 Forming a bond with a care partner

-Patients also work closely with a care partner, or mentor within their eating disorder program who provides them with encouragement, support, and guidance.
+Patients also work closely with a care partner or mentor within their eating disorder program who provides encouragement, support, and guidance.
 A care partner is there to help patients implement behavioral changes they need to recover from an eating disorder.
 Other benefits of a care partner include helping:

-• Ground patients during stressful or triggering moments
+• Ground clients during stressful or triggering moments

-• Working on experiential opportunities where patients can put into practice the new action items they want to work on during treatment
+• Working on experiential opportunities where clients can put into practice the new action items they want to work on during treatment

-• Improve their partner’s interpersonal effectiveness and ability to attend to relationships
+• Improve interpersonal effectiveness and ability to attend to relationships

 • Develop clarification around values and treatment goals

-• Prioritize how the patient spends each day
+• Prioritize how the client spends each day

 • Execute recovery plans, including cooking, meal prep, and other self-care practices

-• Provide support when patients need a check-in
+• Provide support when clients need a check-in

 Ongoing support through our alumni program

 When patients complete our treatment program, we remain in contact with them for as long as they wish.
-Recovery is a lifelong process, and it’s important to us that we are still there for our patients well after treatment has ended.
-This means patients can continue accessing the Within Health app long after treatment.
-The app contains resources and assignments they completed during their program.
-They are also invited to participate in our free, ongoing alumni support group that meets on a weekly basis.
+Recovery is a lifelong process, and it’s important to us that we are still there for our patients after treatment ends.

-Attending an alumni support group gives patients the opportunity to continue building upon relationships they developed during eating disorder treatment.
-Members of this group can share relapse prevention tips and coping strategies, as well as celebrate victories.
+Attending an alumni support group allows patients to continue building upon relationships they developed during eating disorder treatment.
+Members of this group can share relapse prevention tips and coping strategies and celebrate victories.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.